MileHacker Logo

 • Ask permission before photographing individuals, respect privacy.

-• Keep a quiet disposition at religious sites; remove shoes if required.
+• Remain calm and quiet at religious sites; remove what you wear on your feet if required.

 Economic Impact & Ethical Practices